-The Bank currently employs the standard method for calculating its risk exposure.
-By using internal ratings-based models, the Bank may allocate more nuanced risk weights for its credit risk assets.
-Owing to the generally strong credit quality of Spar Nord's exposures, it is expected that Spar Nord may achieve lower risk weights, thus attaining a more appropriate capital application.
+The Bank currently employs the standard method for calculating its risk exposure derived from credit risk.
+The use of internal ratings-based models (IRB) may provide a more precise calculation of credit risk exposure.
+Owing to the generally strong quality of Spar Nord's credit portfolios, it is expected that Spar Nord may achieve lower risk weights, thus attaining a more appropriate capital application.
 These expected lower risk weights will contribute to underpinning the Bank's competitive strength going forward.